go-aah/docs/getting-started.md

 Title: Getting started with aah framework
 Desc: It is very easy to start and work with aah framework.
 Installing aah framework and CLI tool, Creating your first aah application, Running your aah application, etc.
-Keywords: getting started, aah framework, aah first application, web framework for Go, web framework for Go lang
+Keywords: getting started, aah, aah Go web framework
 ---
 # Getting started with aah framework